 - Misfits: The ASBO five, wanting to get their normal lives back, sell their powers to Seth.
 Within a day, Nikki has been shot and Curtis no longer has the power to turn back time and save her.

-- In How I Met Your Mother, Barney wore a silk suit to bed so he'd look his best in case a woman came by his apartment, but after being told that the chances of that happening were ridiculous, he switched to a nightgown.
+- In How I Met Your Mother, Barney wore a silk suit to bed so he'd look his best in case a woman came by his apartment in the middle of the night, but after being told that the chances of that happening were ridiculous, he switched to a nightgown.
 Turns out that it ended up happening and when the woman saw the nightgown, she immediately left.

 Myths & Religion